An Introduction to Infrared Cinematography

 We’re going to see how color Infrared film captures the infrared light that is beyond our visible spectrum from the red end of the spectrum.

-This light, that’s invisible to the naked eye, can be seen by your camera’s sensor and special filmstocks.
+This light is invisible to the naked eye and is picked up by your camera’s sensor and special film stocks.

 So this light is effectively HEAT!